CMSC-100-2S24-25/exer-02-html-with-css-ddcadswan/README.md

 ## Live Website Link:

-Here is the link for my website portfolio: to edit
+Here is the link for my website portfolio: https://cmsc-100-2s24-25.github.io/exer-02-html-with-css-ddcadswan/

 ## Steps on How to Create GitHub Page